warehouse-web/warehouse/src/pages/events/2020-03-02-launch-a-magazine-reader-03.md

 It is through cutting the paper, highlighting, marking or erasing that we are able to lay bare these various elements that fashion is constructed of.
 By drawing them apart and seeing them as separates, we de-mystify.
 Although the cut has been described as a violent act it is also seen as one that is constructive.
 The same can be said about erasure which could be interpreted as a passive-aggressive act, but on the other hand, it also highlights the things that remain.
 In this workshop these acts can be seen as acts that question the violence and pervasiveness of mystification in fashion.
 In the fashion magazine, every possible element is used to create stories and myths of a future reality.
 These are commodified stories of hope, dreams and endless transformations into a better self.
 They are composed of so much more than garments alone, and in such a way that the joints and seams are smoothed out, turning these stories into a reality, a truth.
 By cutting through these dream worlds, drawing the various elements apart, erasing one and highlighting the other, we again become aware of the various elements in this system: we can see them as individual parts, rather than a homogenized bundle.
 We are able to recognize the various elements that the glossy smooth fashion dream is made of.

 *A Magazine Reader* is an ongoing research trajectory and series of zines initiated by Femke de Vries and Hanka van der Voet.
 The series of workshops dissects and critically analyzes contemporary fashion magazines from various perspectives subsequently reproducing its content in an alternative form.
-By re-reading the magazine’s content, interrogating it and analysing its words, images, materiality, items and strategies, we change the ways in which we read fashion.\
+By re-reading the magazine’s content, interrogating it and analysing its words, images, materiality, items and strategies, we change the ways in which we read fashion.

-\
-Design by Zuzana Kostelanská\
+Design by Zuzana Kostelanská.\
-Exhibition created by Femke de Vries, Seok Park and Zuzana Kostelanská.\
+Exhibition by Femke de Vries, Seok Park and Zuzana Kostelanská.\
-Thank you Onomatopee, Joannette van der Veer, Seok Park, Nathalia Malińska and Merel Steneker.
+Thank you Chet Bugter, Onomatopee, Joannette van der Veer, Seok Park, Nathalia Malińska and Merel Steneker.

 ![](/img/img_3720.jpg)